scoutapp/scout-mcp-local/README.md

 - **`get_app_error_groups`** - Get recent error groups for an app, optionally filtered by endpoint
 - **`get_app_insights`** - Get performance insights including N+1 queries, memory bloat, and slow queries

+### Resources

+The Scout MCP provides configuration templates as resources that your AI assistant can read and apply:

+- **`scoutapm://config-resources/{framework}`** - Setup instructions for supported framework or library (rails, django, flask, fastapi)
+- **`scoutapm://config-resources/list`** - List all available configuration templates
+- **`scoutapm://metrics`** - List of all available metrics for Scout APM

 ### Useful Prompts

+#### Setup & Configuration
+- "Help me set up Scout monitoring for my Rails application"
+- "Create a Scout APM config file for my Django project with key ABC123"

+#### Performance & Monitoring
 - "Summarize the available tools in the Scout Monitoring MCP."
 - "Find the slowest endpoints for app `my-app-name` in the last 7 days.
 Generate a table with the results including the average response time, throughput, and P95 response time."